shilongdai/Apartment_Scraper/README.md

 python compile.py extract/
 ```

-to clean the data and output a final .json and .csv file.
+to format the data and output a final .json and .csv file.